LearnersGuild/learning-os/game/rule-book.md

 ## Player Stats

-There are three types of Player Stats: Skill, Value and Quality
+There are three types of Player Stats: Skill, Health and Quality

 ### Skill Stats